will-wow/ramda-talk-old/deck/deck.md

 - Lenses are a way of creating functions that can get and set deeply neseted data without mutation, which can be great for something like redux.
 - ifEquals and cond are functions that can let you embed conditional logic in your pipelines
 - FantasyLand is interesting - it's a set of interfaces for functional construcuts like Monads and Functors.
-If that's something that you're interested in, ramda supports fantasy land, so map can map over FantasyLand-complient functor, for instance.
-If that doesn't mean anything to you, you don't have to know about that stuff to get a lot out of ramda.
+If that's something that you're interested in, ramda supports fantasy land, so map can map over any FantasyLand-complient functor, for instance.
+If that doesn't mean anything to you, don't worry, you don't have to know about that stuff to get a lot out of ramda.
 - Finally, since there are so many functions, it's helpful that the docs are pretty good.
 The official API docs are pretty extensive, and they also have this nice "what function should I use" page that I find really useful.

 ---